Baron Hirsch Synagogue: 1950s

-Flourishing in the post-War years under the leadership of Rabbi Isadore Goodman, by the late 1950s, it had grown to over 1000 households and 500 children in its school.
-This dramatic increase in membership coupled with the movement of Jews out of the downtown Pinch area, spurred the congregation to begin planning for a new synagogue.
+Isadore Goodman was the rabbi in the years after World War II.
+By the late 1950s it had grown to over 1000 households and had 500 children in its school.
+This increase in membership coupled with the movement of Jews out of the downtown Pinch area led the congregation to begin planning for a new synagogue.

 Built in two phases — 1950–52 and 1955–57 — on a 12.4 acre plot, the enormous new synagogue rose on the site of a former golf course at Vollintine Avenue and Evergreen Street in midtown Memphis (in what is now the Vollintine Hills Historic District).
 It was built with 2200 permanent seats in the sanctuary and accommodation for an additional 1000 worshippers.
 When it was completed in 1957, the main sanctuary of the synagogue was the largest in the United States, according to the Union of Orthodox Jewish Congregations of America.

 The $1,600,000 rectilinear International Style building was designed by architect George Awsumb with powerful gray limestone wall cladding enhancing its clean modern lines.
 Artisan Jack Grue designed the stained glass windows.

 Construction of this new synagogue, along with a significant amount of new housing for members of the congregation that was within walking distance of the synagogue, created a clearly definable geographic area, readily distinguishable from other areas, which has now been placed on the National Register of Historic Places and called the Vollintine Hills Historic District.

 The congregation's membership doubled in the new synagogue, emerging as the largest Orthodox congregation in the United States.
 Explanations for this strong growth vary: A claim has been made that it is a "testament to the strength of orthodox Judaism in Memphis;" other sources attribute it as something of a hallmark or local trait, that is, the tendency at that time for both Jews and Christians in Memphis to be affiliated with a religious institution.
 In the United States in the 1950s, there was a national trend towards increased affiliation with both church and synagogue membership rising in an unprecedented fashion.
 The country experienced a 40% rise in population from the 1930s to the 1950s but a 50% increase in church and synagogue affiliation.

 Recent changes

 Continual neighborhood transitions and the ongoing movement of members toward the east-lying Memphis suburbs, meant that the congregation again needed to find an additional location to remain within walking distance of most of its members.
-Under the leadership of the late Rabbi Rafael G. Grossman the congregation began a transition from its edifice in midtown Memphis.
+Under Rabbi Rafael G. Grossman the congregation began a transition from its building in midtown Memphis.

 Baron Hirsch acquired the estate of musician Isaac Hayes and converted the mansion for its use as a satellite campus.
 By the mid-1980s, almost all Baron Hirsch members were in this area and it was determined that the entire synagogue complex would have to move as well.
 Additional land was purchased next to the satellite site, another building campaign was undertaken, and the large new synagogue and campus on South Yates Road was completed in 1988.